 REBUILDING THE FASHION INDUSTRY

 The sixth annual World Ethical Apparel Roundtable (WEAR) conference has been postponed until May 2021.
 In its place, WEAR is launching a monthly webinar series to begin in September 2020.
 WEAR is a Toronto-based global forum where diverse fashion industry professionals come together to discuss current solutions and resources for achieving sustainable business practices in the fast-paced fashion industry.
-Topics includ circular business models, supply chain traceability, transparency, textile recycling, sustainable packaging, carbon footprint, sustainable tech drivers and material innovation.
+Topics include circular business models, supply chain traceability, transparency, textile recycling, sustainable packaging, carbon footprint, sustainable tech drivers and material innovation.
 Upcoming webinars will refocus conversations around rebuilding the fashion industry in a post-pandemic world.
-The first one will include a keynote talk on A New Paradigm for Supply Chain Compliance in the Post-Pandemic World by Avedis H. Seferian, President and CEO of Worldwide Responsible Accredited Production (WRAP).
+The first one will include a keynote talk on ‘A New Paradigm for Supply Chain Compliance in the Post-Pandemic World’ by Avedis H. Seferian, President and CEO of Worldwide Responsible Accredited Production (WRAP).

 September 16, 2020